nddao/IBM-Db2-zOS-samples/README.md

 1. ### Verifying the installation

-	After getting files onto your LPAR, besides the XMIT and TRS datasets, you should have the following datasets:
+	After getting and unpacking files onto your LPAR, besides the XMIT and TRS datasets, you should have the following datasets:

 		[HLQ].GLW.SGLWDBRM